zhouyl/flowblade/docs/components/forms/field.md

 # Field

 Form field wrapper component that provides label, helper text, and error message support.
 Field provides a convenient way to wrap form inputs with labels and validation messages.
+Perfect for form layouts, validation display, and field organization.

 ## Basic Usage